gililior/gililior.github.io/_teaching/2020-fall-intro-to-cs.md

 location: "Jerusalem, Israel"
 ---

-I have instructed small groups of students in their very first and basic course in BSC in computer science, helping them understand basic concepts and ideas of the field, and taught them how to apply it in code.
+I have instructed small groups of students in their very first and basic course in BSc in computer science, helping them understand basic concepts and ideas of the field, and taught them how to apply it in code.